logo

 By analyzing the contour lines and map symbols, such as roads and trails indicated in the map's legend (each typically in a different color for easy reference), you can determine the exact elevation of a spot on the map, identify steep slopes or gentle slopes, and plan your route accordingly.

-For more about what a topographical map is and to learn how it works, read on!
+For more information about what a topographical map is and to learn how it works, read on!

 How to Read a Topographic Map